Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 1. On the Neon Dashboard, under Connection Details, select the branch, the database, and the role you want to connect with.

-2. Under Compute, select your Read-only compute endpoint.
+2. Under Compute, select a Replica compute.

 3. Select the connection string and copy it.
 This is the information you need to connect to the read replica from your Prisma Client.
 The connection string appears similar to the following: